-- Characteristics of LHWs; - The range and level of preventive, promotive, curative and referral services provided by the LHW; - Differences between high performing and poor performing LHWs; - Activities of the LHW including hours of work and the number of registered clients;
+- Characteristics of LHWs: - The range and level of preventive, promotive, curative and referral services provided by the LHW; - Differences between high performing and poor performing LHWs; - Activities of the LHW including hours of work and the number of registered clients; - Knowledge and skills levels that the LHWs bring to their jobs; and - Quality of the organisational support received by the LHW.

-1 This report is one of a series of ten reports providing the results of the evaluation.
+This report is one of a series of ten reports providing the results of the evaluation.
 Provincial reports have been written for Punjab and ICT, NWFP, AJK/FANA, Sindh and Balochistan.
 FATA was not able to be included in the survey due to security concerns for the field workers.
 In addition there are five national level reports: the Final Report which summaries the key findings, the Quantitative Survey Report providing an extensive analysis of the quantitative results, the Financial and Economic Analysis presenting costs and spending patterns of the LHWP, the Management and Systems Review, and the Study of the Lady Health Worker, Socio-Economic Benefits and Experience.